DAY TWO On The Ground In Cape Town!

 “Here, in a historical cottage overlooking the bay of Paternoster, Kobus continues to honor the indigenous offering of the region’s specialty fynbos, also drawing inspiration from its rich history of early civilization,” He continued.

 So what is the result of all this inspiration?
 An amazing eight course meal with one of the most stunning views I’ve ever seen!
-I felt like I was in an episode of “Chef’s Table” and honestly think they will have a Michelin soon.
+I felt like I was in an episode of “Chef’s Table” with such great food, and honestly think they will have a Michelin soon.
 You heard it first, here!

 After lunch, we soaked up the sun again taking a walk on the beach and finally headed back to town.